 - Golf Covered Tiger Woods first PGA Tour start in the 1992 L.A.
 Open and throughout his career including his last major championship win in the 2008 U.S. Open at Torrey Pines.
 Jordan Spieth’s first major championship victory at the 2015 Masters and his 2016 collapse at Augusta which was also Arnold Palmer’s last appearance at the Masters.
 Tom Watson’s two L.A.
 Open wins and his final rounds at the Masters (2016) and Open (British) Championships at St. Andrews (2015).
 Seven years as the 18th green announcer at the LPGA’s first major of the year ANA Inspiration (previously the Kraft Nabisco Championship).
 On-site producer for the first golf major on U.S. soil ever aired on radio: the 1995 PGA Championship at Riviera Country Club (Jack Nicklaus’ final L.A. tour event) overseeing co-hosts Jack Whitaker and LPGA HOFer Amy Alcott and several on course reporters.

-- Tennis The lone local radio reporter (outside of the UK) regularly credentialed at Wimbledon where he covered Roger Federer’s record tying 7th Wimbledon gentlemen’s singles title and two of Serena Williams seven women’s singles titles at the AELTC; Andy Murray’s historic first men’s singles title for a Brit in 77 years at Wimbledon (2013).
+- Tennis The lone local radio reporter (outside of the UK) regularly credentialed at Wimbledon where he covered Roger Federer’s record tying 7th Wimbledon gentlemen’s singles title and two of Serena Williams seven women’s singles titles at the AELTC; (including the completion of the Serena Slam), Andy Murray’s historic first men’s singles title for a Brit in 77 years at Wimbledon (2013).
 More than a decade as the lead on-court voice (including several more years as a backup) of the Los Angeles Open ATP event at UCLA with some of the champions being HOFers Pete Sampras, Andre Agassi, Michael Chang, and Jim Courier.
-His first credentialed event (as a reporter) was the February 1975 Rod Laver-Jimmy Connors challenge match at Caesars Palace in Las Vegas (had a 90 minute sitdown interview with Laver in 2016-listen here: sportsusamedia.com/studio-hosts/ ).
+Covered Arthur Ashe’s last tour win at UCLA in 1977.
+First credentialed event (as a reporter) was the February 1975 Rod Laver-Jimmy Connors challenge match at Caesars Palace in Las Vegas (had a 90 minute sitdown interview with Laver in 2016-listen here: sportsusamedia.com/studio-hosts/ ).
 Mentors were Bob and Jack Kramer.

 - Horse RacingCovered American Pharoah winning the Triple Crown in the 2015 Belmont Stakes and California Chrome finishing 4th in the 2014 Belmont going for the Triple Crown.
 Several Breeders’ Cups including Zenyatta winning the 2009 BC Classic.
 Many Grade I stakes races including Santa Anita Handicaps, Hollywood Gold Cups, and Del Mar Pacific Classics.